Trademark Search, Opinion, Filing, Minor and Major USPTO Responses

 Eche is a member of the National Lawyers Guild, the South Brooklyn Branch of NYC DSA, and the LGBT Bar Association of New York.
-He formerly served as General Counsel for Teamsters Local 922.
-He lives in Brooklyn, New York with his wife, Stephanie Eche, founder of Distill Creative, their baby daughter Manuela, and their cats Quíque and Bibi.
+He formerly served as General Counsel of Teamsters Local 922.
+He lives in Brooklyn, New York with his wife, Stephanie Eche, an artist and creative consultant, their baby daughter Manuela, and their cats Quíque and Bibi.
 Eche is a native English speaker who is conversational in Spanish.
 He is also a licensed New York real estate broker.
 Eche has moderate Tourette syndrome.

 Alejandro Palma received his J.D. from the Cardozo School of Law in New York City on a full tuition scholarship, focusing his studies on intellectual property law.
 Palma is also an accomplished songwriter, music producer, and multi-instrumentalist who makes music in a variety of genres and has won numerous songwriting competitions.
 See more about his music here.
 He works at JPG Legal as an Associate Attorney, helping clients with all sorts of trademark issues.
 He is a member of the New York Bar and a native speaker of Spanish and English.